Snowflake-Labs/schemachange/README.md

 1. Through a YAML config file
 2. Via command line arguments

+If supplied by both the command line and the YAML file, The command line overides the YAML values.

 Additionally, regardless of the approach taken, the following paramaters are required to run schemachange:
 * snowflake-account
 * snowflake-user